nayaabkhan/rpi1b-retroarch/README.md

-./configure --disable-vg --disable-al --disable-cg --disable-sdl --disable-sdl2 --disable-ssl --disable-x11 --enable-opengles --disable-kms --disable-x11 --enable-zlib --enable-freetype --enable-translate --enable-cdrom --disable-discord --disable-langextra make make install
+./configure --disable-vg --disable-al --disable-cg --disable-sdl --disable-sdl2 --disable-ssl --disable-x11 --enable-opengles --disable-kms --disable-x11 --enable-zlib --enable-freetype --enable-translate --enable-cdrom --disable-discord --disable-langextra make make install retroarch
 ```

+RetroArch should launch but it is without any cores.

+### Updater

+Download core info, assets from online updater in RetroArch interface.

+### Place the Cores

+Cores are individual system libraries that are also built as binaries.
+The official link no longer has Armv6 binaries, which are required for RPi1.
+So we use prebuilt cores extracted from Lakka.
+Download them from this repo's [cores](https://github.com/nayaabkhan/rpi1b-retroarch/tree/main/cores).
+And move them to `~/.config/retroarch/cores`.